ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The p-value is really low $$ p < 0.0001 $$, which is extremely significant, we are pretty sure that we can reject the null hypothesis, that the correlation is not equal to zero.
 In other word, it is highly unlikely that the observed correlation is only due to chance.

 However proving that the correlation is significantly different than zero doesn't give that much information about the alternative hypothesis and neither give a lot of detail on the strength of the correlation.
+The result of the test do not explain the reasons as to why does the difference exist, do not tell us as to which is/are the other reason(s) causing the correlation.
 Actually, we could have a similar p-value on a tiny correlation number although it would need a larger sample size.
 (TODO: calculate the power for p=0.0001, and effect of 0.0 to 0.1?)
 To have a better grasp of the correlation at stake, let's calculate the confidence interval.

 # A little improvement of the statistical evidence